jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-IV-14-checkpoint.md

 ---
 layout: page
 title: Chapter 14.
-"Of the Rule of Bomhelli, for reducing the Resolution of Equations of the Fourth Degree to that of Equations of the Third Degree."
+"Of the Rule of Bombelli, for reducing the Resolution of Equations of the Fourth Degree to that of Equations of the Third Degree."
 part: I
 section: IV
 chapter: 14